chris-warner-II/chris-warner-II/README.md

-### Hi there 👋
+### Hello there 👋

-Hello.
-I earned my Ph.D. in Biophysics and Computational Neuroscience from UC Berkeley in Aug 2019.
-I was a member of the [Redwood Center for Theoretical Neuroscience](https://redwood.berkeley.edu).
+I earned my Ph.D. in [Biophysics](https://biophysics.berkeley.edu) from UC Berkeley in Aug 2019.
+I focused on Computational Neuroscience and retinal processing 👁️ at the [Redwood Center for Theoretical Neuroscience](https://redwood.berkeley.edu).
+Two of the main projects I worked on in grad school (represented in this code repo) were:
+(1).
+A computational model for grouping visual information in retina based on phase-coupled oscillators that facilitated segmentation of images.
+(2).
+Cell Assemblies.

 Here are a couple of projects from that time.

 My [linkedin](https://www.linkedin.com/in/chris-warner316/) profile.